calpaterson/csvbase/HACKING.md

 You can always [write to me for help](mailto:cal@calpaterson.com).

+## Getting started, with Docker

+Running `docker-compose up` should bring up a working instance of the system.

-## Getting start, with virtual environments
+## Getting started, with virtual environments

 You can use virtual environments such as python's [virtualenv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#installing-virtualenv)